igvishalpandey/Movies-Kingdom-App/README.md

 - ✅ HomeScreen: Developed the HomeScreen as the central hub of the app.
 - ✅ SearchScreen: Developed the SearchScreen as a key feature of the app for easy movie searches.
 - ✅ MovieDetailsScreen: Developed the Movie Details Screen to display comprehensive information about each movie.
+- ✅ SeatBookingScreen: Developed the Seat Booking Screen to allow users to select their preferred seats and book tickets directly through the app.

 ## Next Steps

-- 🔄 Working on the Seat Booking Screen to allow users to select their preferred seats and book tickets directly through the app.
+- 🔄 Working on the Ticket Screen to provide users with their booked ticket information.

 ## Tech Stack